Safety

 Where to go next

 If you are still on the way up: see the X account warm-up checklist.
-If you are looking at adding posts to the mix: posting cadence for X.
+Adding posts to the mix: posting cadence for X. Work-time setup: work-time windows & timezone strategy.
+Quality filters: Wallchain X-score filters.
+Full safety cluster: Safety & Multi-Account Ops hub.